luka1199/geo-heatmap/README.md

                         The earliest date from which you want to see data in the heatmap.
   --max-date YYYY-MM-DD
                         The latest date from which you want to see data in the heatmap.
+  --map MAP, -m MAP     The name of the map tiles you want to use.
+                        (e.g. 'OpenStreetMap', 'Stamen Terrain', 'Stamen Toner')
 ```

 ### 6. Review the Results